Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 Operation Austin and the Commission of Inquiry, led by Dame Margaret Bazley, exposed sleazy elements of police culture and led to widespread changes in the force.

-Detectives interviewed colleagues of the trio shortly after an investigation by the Dominion Post and TVNZ first published the allegations of Nicholas in January 2004.
+Detectives interviewed colleagues of the trio shortly after an investigation by the Dominion Post and TVNZ published Nicholas' allegations in January 2004.

-Wally Haumaha was a Senior Sergeant in Rotorua when he was interviewed about the culture of the station in the 1980s.
+Haumaha was a senior sergeant in Rotorua when he was interviewed about the culture of the station in the 1980s.

-"In a nutshell, the culture of the police back in the mid 80s was work hard and play hard in terms of enjoying ourselves," he said in a statement to the Operation Austin investigation.
+"In a nutshell, the culture of the police in the mid 80s was work hard and play hard in terms of enjoying ourselves," he said to the Operation Austin investigation.

-Haumaha told Detective Sergeant John Price, now the Superintendent in charge of the Canterbury district, that he was aware Dewar investigated the rape complaint of Nicholas in 1993, although he never heard any mention of a police baton.
+Haumaha told Detective Sergeant John Price, now the superintendent in charge of the Canterbury district, that he was aware Dewar investigated Nicholas' rape complaint in 1993, although he never heard any mention of a police baton.

 He also offered the name and phone number of a woman from his marae, whose daughter babysat for Schollum, to vouch for him.